 (2) Self contained luminaires shall not be used to provide emergency lighting.

-57. Testing
+57. Testing of electrical devices

 Testing of flexible cords, extension sets, portable outlet devices and residual current devices shall be undertaken in accordance with clause 13 of Australian Standard 3012 — Electrical Installations — Construction and Demolition Sites.